 In general relativity theory space-time geometry curves in response to the influence of matter.
 If it is curved significantly it would indicate that the background space-time is non-Euclidean.
 However, deviations by light rays from an orthogonal background are not measured in curved spacetime.
 The curvature at any point is determined by measuring a tiny angle of deviation with respect to Euclidean space, where Euclidean space is defined as an orthogonally configured system of rods and clocks in empty space.
 Although determinations of distance are approximations as a result, they are routinely performed in the astronomical sciences without making adjustments for the possibility that space-time is curved.
-Despite our ability to calculate the curvature of light rays and obtain reasonable results, Euclidean spacetime is often dismissed in practice by citing the discrete nature of quantum mechanics for events that occur at the microscopic level.
+Despite its usefulness in performing accurate measurements of the curvature of light rays, Euclidean space-time is often dismissed in practice by citing the discrete nature of quantum mechanics for events that occur at the microscopic level.
 Thus in theories of quantum gravity the curved space-time of general relativity becomes a quantum field at the microscopic level, and like all quantum fields it has a granular structure in the same way that photons form the structure of an electromagnetic field [5].
-Although it is possible to use photons to construct a quantum field with granular structure as in string theory and loop quantum gravity, it is also possible to use the linearity of light to construct a classical field out of photons that is linear and orthogonal.
+Although it is possible to cite the discrete nature of photons as evidence of a quantum field as in string theory and loop quantum gravity, it is also possible to use the linearity of light to construct a classical field out of photons that is linear and orthogonal.
 Classically defined, orthogonal fields that use photons as "measuring rods" are routinely employed in the astronomical sciences to determine the distance between points in space.